TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-deploying-the-configuration-server.md

 ## **Recommended Steps**

-- Ensure replication appliance is configured on a different machine to the one used for Azure Migrate discovery and assessment.
+- Ensure replication appliance is configured on a different machine to the one used for Azure Migrate discovery and assessment

-- Ensure replication appliance is not configured on source machine to be replicated.
+- Ensure replication appliance is not configured on source machine to be replicated

 ### ***Installation issues with Mobility Agent***

 Mobility agent installation is not supported on machines that have secure boot enabled.
 Disable the secure boot and try to install the agent.

 - Check if installation failed due to missing OS updates.
 [Learn more](https://go.microsoft.com/fwlink/?linkid=2141033)
 - Check if installation failed due to insufficient boot space on Linux VMs.
 [Learn more](https://go.microsoft.com/fwlink/?linkid=2140828)

 ### **Configuration Server registration failing due to permissions (requires admin approval)**